-On Sunday 14th April 2019 Ladan is taking part in the Brighton Marathon.
+On Sunday 14th April 2019 Ladan took part in the Brighton Marathon.
 This is her story and reason for running.

 Early pregnancy loss - these words carry pain and a burden that shadows the lives of women who are made to feel isolated and seen as ungrateful.
 This might seem harsh but let me explain before you give me a list of reasons as to the inaccuracy of my statement.